What Does Your Cat’s Meow Mean?

-Every cat meows differently, so it’s up to you to learn it
+Every cat meows differently, so it’s up to you to learn what it means

 “Most cat owners can understand and respond to their cats.”